kybayron/story/Story.md

 # Chapter 3: The Promotion
 The boss decided to have a talk with him.
 # Chapter 4: Leadership
-Steve was now a team leader.
+John was now a team leader.
 It was harder than he thought.
 # Chapter 5: Prod Issue
 A critical prod issue occurred.
 Everyone looked to Steve for the solution.